openPMD/openPMD-standard/EXT_BeamPhysics.md

 The following records store data on a particle-by-particle basis.

-- `charge`
+- `charge/`
   - Type: Optional *(int)*
   - Description: The charge state of the particles.
-Not needed if the charge can be computed from knowledge of the `SpeciesType`.
+Used for atoms and molecules.
+Not needed if the charge can be computed from knowledge of the `SpeciesType` (That is, a fundamental particle).
+Also see `weighting`.

 - `electricField/`
     - Type: Optional 2-component *(float)*